simphotonics/simulated_annealing/example/ANNEALING_SCHEDULE.md

 ![Temperature 3D](https://raw.githubusercontent.com/simphotonics/simulated_annealing/main/example/plots/temperature.png)

-The perturbation magnitude **dPosition** specifies a region of the search space around the current solution **x**.
+The perturbation magnitude **dPosition** specifies a region of the search space around the current solution **position**.
 From this region a random point is selected as the next potential solution.

 SA is typically used to solve discrete optimization problems.